-- Media volume Controls the music, games, and media volume. - Call volume Controls the volume during a call. - Alarm volume Controls the alarm clock volume. - Notifications volume Controls the notification volume. - Do Not Disturb Mutes some or all sounds and vibrations. - · Media Shows the media player in Quick Settings while sound is playing, allowing quick access. - Shortcut to prevent ringing Turn on the switch to make the device vibrate when a call is received (default disabled). - Phone ringtone Select a sound to play when the phone rings.

-- Default notification sound Select a sound to play for all system notifications. - Default alarm sound Select a sound to play for alarms. - · Other sounds and vibrations - Dial pad tones Play a sound when pressing keys on dial pad (default disabled). - Screen locking sounds Play a sound when locking and unlocking the screen (default enabled). - Charging sounds and vibration Plays a sound and vibrates when power is applied to the device (default enabled). - Touch sounds Play a sound when making screen selections (default enabled). - Touch vibration Vibrate the device when making screen selections (default enabled).
+- Media volume Controls the music, games, and media volume. - Call volume Controls the volume during a call. - Ring & notification volume Controls the ringtone and notification volume. - Alarm volume Controls the alarm clock volume. - Vibrate for calls Switch on or off. - Do Not Disturb Mutes some or all sounds and vibrations. - Media Shows the media player in Quick Settings while sound is playing, allowing quick access. - Shortcut to prevent ringing Turn on the switch to make the device vibrate when a call is received (default disabled). - Phone ringtone Select a sound to play when the phone rings. - Default notification sound Select a sound to play for all system notifications. - Default alarm sound Select a sound to play for alarms. - Other sounds and vibrations - Dial pad tones Play a sound when pressing keys on dial pad (default disabled). - Screen locking sounds Play a sound when locking and unlocking the screen (default enabled). - Charging sounds and vibration Plays a sound and vibrates when power is applied to the device (default enabled). - Touch sounds Play a sound when making screen selections (default enabled). - Touch vibration Vibrate the device when making screen selections (default enabled).